ardakarayel/Arda_Karayel/README.md

 This study aims to test the following hypotheses regarding the relationship between education level and happiness:

 Null Hypothesis (H₀): There is no significant relationship between education level and happiness index.
 Higher education levels do not significantly impact happiness scores.
 Alternative Hypothesis (H₁): Higher education levels are significantly correlated with higher happiness scores.
-Countries with better education systems and higher literacy rates tend to have higher happiness levels.
+Countries with higher tertiary enrollment rate and higher literacy rates tend to have higher happiness levels.

 #Predictions

 Based on previous research and logical reasoning, the following outcomes are expected:

-Countries with higher literacy rates and longer schooling years will have higher happiness scores.
+Countries with higher literacy rates and higher tertiary enrollment rate will have higher happiness scores.
-Tertiary education enrollment will be a strong predictor of happiness, but other factors such as GDP per capita and social support may have stronger correlations.
+Tertiary education enrollment will be a strong predictor of happiness, but other factors such as GDP per capita and life expectancy may have stronger correlations.
 Developed nations will show a stronger correlation between education and happiness, while in developing countries, economic factors may play a more dominant role.